LLH-Kjr00/4293_Project/README.md

 # Installation
 Copy the contents of the scripts respectively and paste them into the EC2 instances.
-Grant the scripts the right to be executed by typing "chmod +x {name of the script}" First, run the install_docker.sh to install Docker Then, run the script under the "deploy" folder to clone and deploy the sample projects.
+Grant the scripts the right to be executed by typing "chmod +x {name of the script}" First, run the install_docker.sh to install Docker.
+Then, run the script under the "deploy" folder to clone and deploy the sample projects.

 # Experiment Flow